 Culture on Campus

-Sited at the north end of campus, Live at LICA (Lancaster Institute for the Contemporary Arts) brings a wealth of UK and international artists of the highest calibre to Lancaster every year in public programmes of professional theatre, dance, exhibitions and concerts.
-Live at LICA has a nationally important role as a 'safe-house' for the development of innovative contemporary arts, nurturing generations of artists.
+Sited at the north end of campus, Lancaster Arts brings a wealth of UK and international artists of the highest calibre to Lancaster every year in public programmes of professional theatre, dance, exhibitions and concerts.
+Lancaster Arts has a nationally important role as a 'safe-house' for the development of innovative contemporary arts, nurturing generations of artists.
 It also delivers a range of projects with young people and local residents.

-Many of the events found in the Live at LICA programme tour to organisations such as the Barbican, South Bank Centre, The Lowry (Manchester), and West Yorkshire Playhouse (Leeds), and our audiences travel across the entire north to enjoy our events.
+Many of the events found in the Lancaster Arts programme tour to organisations such as the Barbican, South Bank Centre, The Lowry (Manchester), and West Yorkshire Playhouse (Leeds), and our audiences travel across the entire north to enjoy our events.

 Many of our artists are seen in the major concert halls of Europe, and some heavyweight international artists have played in Lancaster over the last 43 years.
 Recent visiting orchestras include the BBC Philharmonic, Opera North and Tchaikovsky Symphony Orchestra of Moscow Radio.